Zander-Labuschagne/Secure-Sign-In-v4.0.0/README.md

   - Easy to use.

 This is my first official C++ application, feel free to criticize or comment.
 I would appreciate criticizem or comments on my coding style since I am not completely sure on the normal conventions, I tried to stick with the Linux kernel style.
 There are Android, iPhone, iPad and macOS applications available as well, however they are not always up to date and I have left some of them discontinued/incomplete.
 I work on these projects in my free time only so don't expect regular updates from me.
+This is only compatible on Linux and macOS systems.
+(There are Windows compatible code but I have not tested it yet and some are not fully implemented yet)

 macOS(Swift) version: TBA